-Intro to Producing Film and Corporate Video – online course.
+Intro to Producing Film and Corporate Video – online course (for Adults 18+).

 The producer is arguably the most important part of a production, being the person responsible for finding and launching a project; arranging the financing; hiring writers, a director, and key members of the creative team; and overseeing all elements from pre-production to post-production, right up to release.

 But what does a producer do, and how can you become one?
 We will investigate this, and look at the pitfalls, snares and roadblocks that aspiring filmmakers encounter in order to avoid the obvious.